Create an app from scratchContribute

 Import dependencies

-To make the app creation simpler we've created two libraries.
+To make the app creation simpler we've created a library that let you define your app resources, but will manage the rest.

-You can find one for your favorite language on GitHub.
+You can find equivalent libraries for your favorite language on GitHub.

 We can now define two npm scripts: